julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 excerpt: "Old European solstice magic, ancestral rites, herbal protections, and the Wild Hunt."
 categories: [witchcraft-rituals, folklore-ancestral]
 tags: [winter-solstice, yule, wild-hunt, twelve-nights, european-folklore, herbs]
+faq:
+  - question: "Is the solstice the same as Yule?"
+    answer: "Not exactly—Yule is a later Germanic festival layered over older solstice rites."
+  - question: "Did witches historically practice solstice rituals?"
+    answer: "Yes—many documented Alpine, Slavic, Germanic, and Baltic traditions involve midwinter rites."
+  - question: "Which herbs are best for solstice magic?"
+    answer: "Juniper, mugwort, wormwood, yew, holly, ivy, pine, and oak were commonly used."
+  - question: "What is the spiritual meaning of the solstice?"
+    answer: "Rebirth, protection, ancestral presence, and the return of light."
+  - question: "Who leads the Wild Hunt?"
+    answer: "Depending on region: Odin/Wodan, Frau Holle, Perchta, King Herla, or ancestral riders."
 ---

 <script type="application/ld+json">